Welcome to Year 3 and 4!

 Gazelle Class Lemur Class Crocodile Class

-Mrs Hurley Mrs Gee Mrs Pocock
+Mrs Hurley Mrs Gee Mrs Pocock/Mrs Gleason

 Here, you can find lots of important information including what we are learning about this term, important dates, display photographs and information about everything we have been getting up to!